 Barriers to International Contact

-Generally, there is no restriction on the ability of CSOs to communicate and cooperate with colleagues in civil society, business or governments, either within or outside the country.
+There is no general restriction on the ability of CSOs to communicate and cooperate with colleagues in civil society, business or governments, either within or outside the country.
 The law does not require that advance notice be given to the government to travel, participate in networks, or access the Internet.
 There are also no special rules concerning foreign funding.

-The broad sweep of the Societies Act, however, does open up the possibility of interference with a society’s international affiliations.
-Specifically, a society must, as part of its annual report, furnish the Registrar with the name and address of any affiliated foreign associations.
-More disturbingly, the ROS may prohibit a society, through a written order, from having direct or indirect contact with anybody outside of Malaysia, if the ROS is satisfied that such an order is necessary in the interest of public order, safety or security.179 In more extreme cases, the ROS may compel the registered society to re-draft its governing rules to exclude persons who are not “Federal citizens” from holding office within that society.180
+The broad sweep of SA 1966, however, does open up the possibility of interference with a society’s international affiliations.
+More disturbingly, the ROS may prohibit a society, through a written order, from having direct or indirect contact with anybody outside of Malaysia, if the ROS is satisfied that such an order is necessary in the interest of public order, safety or security.
+In more extreme cases, the ROS may compel the registered society to re-draft its governing rules to exclude persons who are not “Federal citizens” from holding office within that society.

 The Sedition Act of 1948 further confers on the government the power to restrict international contact by alluding to the need to maintain ethnic and religious harmony.
-On July 11, 2012, however, the government announced that the Sedition Act will be repealed, and replaced with a National Harmony Act.
-It was reported that the new law is aimed at finding the best balance between ensuring freedom of expression and the maintenance of harmony in the context of the country's multi-racial and multi-religious society182.
-No details on the contents of the proposed new law have been provided by the government to date.
-This announcement was largely met with caution by civil society, including religious leaders183, as other repressive laws recently repealed were replaced with equally restrictive laws, which were legislated with little or no public consultation.184
+On July 11, 2012, however, the government announced that the Sedition Act will be repealed and replaced with a National Harmony Act.
+It was reported that the new Act is aimed at finding the best balance between ensuring freedom of expression and the maintenance of harmony in the context of the country's multi-racial and multi-religious society.
+As of November 2014, three bills which are set to replace the Sedition Act are being drafted by the National Unity Consultative Council (NUCC), with input from stakeholders and interested members of the public.

 While there are no legal constraints on the ability of CSOs to seek and secure funding, other than those set out in the Anti-Corruption Act of 1997 or Anti-Money Laundering Act of 2001,187 CSOs receiving foreign funds are often demonized by both the government and the government-controlled media as being “foreign agents.”
 A notable example of this occurred in the run-up to a mass rally demanding electoral reforms in July 2011, when BERSIH 2.0, the organizer of the rally, was accused by Utusan Malaysia, a Malay-language newspaper owned by the ruling-UMNO, of being backed by “foreign agents.”
 The newspaper further suggested links between BERSIH 2.0 and opposition political parties, whom Utusan Malaysia claimed “would resort to any means, including working with foreign countries, to cause chaos.”188 In response, the Inspector-General of Police announced that BERSIH 2.0’s foreign funding and its alleged plan to cause chaos would be investigated.189 He also noted that the police had information that “foreign elements were out to create chaos” in Malaysia.190 BERSIH 2.0 was subsequently declared an unlawful society by the government.